laravel-json-api/docs/4.0/tutorial/08-fetching-resources.md

   },
   "errors": [
     {
-      "detail": "The page.size must be between 1 and 100.",
+      "detail": "The page.size field must be between 1 and 100.", "source": {
-      "source": {
         "parameter": "page.size"
       },